freider/tsgen/README.md

 The blueprint registers no routes, but adds the `tsgen` group of command line tools to your flask app (e.g. `flask tsgen build`)

 ## Features
-* Generation of typescript interfaces based on Python data classes ([PEP 557](https://www.python.org/dev/peps/pep-0557/)).
+* Generation of typescript interfaces based on Python type annotations, including dataclasses ([PEP 557](https://www.python.org/dev/peps/pep-0557/)).
 * Generation of typescript client side accessor functions using `fetch` to get/post typed data to/from flask routes.
 * Payload data injection for flask views, to access http body payload data as typed data instead of untyped json-like structures